kklein/sps24-metalearners/slides/slides.md

 # We live in a budget-constrained world.

-# Which students profit the most from a growth mindset coaching?
+# Which students should be coached?

 ---